“Gardening has a magical quality when you are a child.”- Barbara Damrosch

 - If you don’t have much space, keep it simple and plant an ABC garden. e.g. For an ABC flower garden, plant Allysum or Asters for A. Choose a Bulb or Begonias for B and Cosmos, Calendula or Carnations for C.

 - Children can mark out the first letter of their name in a garden plot and grow plants of their choice in the space that fits that letter’s shape.
 Get creative with other ways to personalise a mini garden for children.
 ‘Olivia’ might choose a circular shaped pot or garden bed to represent the ‘O’ in her name.
 ‘Liam’ might join two rectangular plastic planters together to form an ‘L’ and children with short names like ‘Amy’ might use a three-tiered hanging basket – with each basket containing plants starting with each letter.

 - If there is enough space, children can spell out their whole name with plants.
 Or use a combination of plants and garden art to complete their name. e.g. make the remaining letters of the child’s name out of craft clay and decorate.
 Stones, pebbles, shells, sticks, bark and other objects from nature can also be used to make letters.

 - Use recycled pavers or tiles to make a pathway with the letters of the alphabet painted on in bright colours.
 Or use chalk on plain pavers for a temporary game.

 These are just a few ideas to get kids inspired to grow an Alphabet Garden.

 2. Scratch & Sniff Garden

 There are a huge variety of plants that lend themselves to Sensory Gardens.
-One easy to grow plant that has a wide range of cultivars and fragrances are Scented Geraniums (also known as Pelargoniums).
+One easy to grow plant that has a wide range of cultivars and fragrances are Scented Geraniums (or Pelargoniums).
 They have beautiful aromatic foliage and whilst some have attractive flowers, it is the leaves that make these plants so unique and special.